10 days through spa country in Western Australia

-Dotted between ancient hardwood forests, footprint-free beaches and granite boulders are secluded retreats that match the beauty of the surrounds.
+Dotted between ancient hardwood forests, private beaches and granite boulders are secluded retreats that match the beauty of the surrounds.

 By Fleur Bainger

 Where there are wineries in Western Australia, you are guaranteed to find day spas, wellness retreats, yoga sanctuaries and luxury lodges.
 This itinerary blends in plenty of good living with ultimate relaxation, soul-restoring rejuvenation and a bit of outdoor adventure, with some beach time as well.
 Enjoy the journey – this is the sort of nurture-meets-nature trip we all dream of doing.

 - Private, ocean-facing villas paired with plunge pools

 - Secluded day spas catering to couples and singles

 - A hiking trip combining breathtaking views, luxury accommodation and winery dining